-When most people think of Small Business Saturday, they think of it as a day to shop and make purchases at local retail shops in their communities to help them compete against larger big-box and online retailers.
+When most people think of Small Business Saturday, they think of it as a day to shop at and support local small business.
+Some may see it as way to help small businesses compete against larger big-box stores and online retailers.
 But, according to Guidant Financial, 11% of all small businesses are business services companies.
 That’s the largest category.
 Only 7% of small businesses are retailers.

-At Velosio, we are constantly looking to help small businesses, but not just retailers.
-We help guide all kinds of businesses to solve their challenges by deploying best-fit business applications that keep them ahead of their competition in today’s digital-first business environment.
+At Velosio, we are constantly looking to help small businesses, not just retailers.
+We help guide all kinds of companies solve their challenges by deploying best-fit applications.
+We help them keep ahead of their competition in today’s digital-first corporate environment.

 Signs You’re Outgrowing Your Accounting System

-For many businesses, their basic accounting system has been a workhorse for their small business as they grew through the years.
+The basic accounting system has been a workhorse for many companies as they grew through the years.
 It tracked transactions, generated monthly reports and made it easy to stay on top of their cash position.
 It likely paid for itself several times over.

 But as business growth picks up pace, the limits of a basic accounting system become apparent.

-- Growth: Many businesses grow by adding locations and/or acquiring other businesses.
+Many businesses grow by adding locations and/or acquiring other companies.
 Both scenarios drive increased complexity in the businesses and stress the limits of a basic accounting package.
-Additional complexities are added if a business expands internationally where different currencies and exchange rates must be accounted for.
+Business that expand internationally may face additional complexities of different currencies and exchange rates.

 As the business expands, the number of entries into the general ledger pile up.
 The system speed decreases accordingly.
 Add to that the number of users and remote workers accessing the system and response times slow even further.

-- Inefficiencies: As a result of growth, many small businesses begin to experience inefficiencies in their businesses that can slow growth and eat into profits.
-The fact is, as companies grow and add products/service, locations or even other businesses, critical business data gets siloed throughout the business.
+As a result of growth, many small businesses begin to experience inefficiencies in their businesses that can slow growth and eat into profits.
+Data can get trapped within teams, locations or subsidiaries that is critical to running the business.
 It becomes harder for management to have a single view of their customers, their products and profitability.

 In addition, costs increase as it takes more and more manual work to pull together reports and to consolidate financials.
-Additional custom programming may be required to tie disparate systems and databases together.
+Connecting disparate systems and databases may require additional custom programming.

-A cost that will not directly appear in the income statement is the cost of opportunity lost.
+Lost opportunities do not appear on the income statement but they are a cost to the company.
 Running a business on fragmented systems usually results in slower reaction times.
 It’s hard to make proactive moves when data in reports is weeks or even months old.
 That single source of truth needed to make decisions with confidence gets harder and harder to generate quickly.

-- Security: When companies are starting out and there are only a handful of employees, paychecks may have been written by hand and everybody knew the monthly revenue numbers.
+When companies are starting out and there are only a handful of employees, paychecks may have been written by hand and everybody knew the monthly revenue numbers.
 But as companies grow, they add layers of management—not everyone who has a need to work in the accounting system has a need to have access to all the data in the company.
-Many basic accounting systems are limited in the number and definition of roles.
-This becomes an issue as more users are added.
+Many basic accounting systems limit the number security levels for users that can be defined.
+The issue is magnified as more users are added.

-New start up businesses may only have their accounting system running on a single desktop or laptop computer.
+New start up businesses may have their accounting systems running on a single desktop or laptop computer.
 Larger businesses may have their accounting system running on a service on premises where it can be accessed by multiple users.
-Both scenarios expose critical accounting data to loss unless it’s backed up properly.
+Both of these scenarios put accounting data at risk unless proper back up systems are in place.
 Even then, the restoration process can present issues that put data at risk.

 Finally, with data breaches becoming more prevalent, many businesses are finding protecting customer, corporate and other proprietary data increasingly difficult, not to mention expensive.